Celery

 Conquistador Celery

-Description: Conquistador is an early maturing celery variety that produces tender, succulent stalks.
-It is known for its excellent flavor and high yield.
+Description: Conquistador is an early-maturing celery variety that produces tender, succulent stalks with excellent flavor and high yields.

 Growing Season: Fall and Winter